darrenkidd/parse-heroku-foundation/README.md

 ### Getting Started With Heroku + Mongolab Development
 * Log in with the [Heroku Toolbelt](https://toolbelt.heroku.com/) and create an app: `heroku create`
 * Use the [MongoLab addon](https://elements.heroku.com/addons/mongolab): `heroku addons:create mongolab:sandbox --app YourAppName`
-* By default it will use a path of /parse for the API routes.
-To change this, or use older client SDKs, run `heroku config:set PARSE_MOUNT=/1`
+* By default it will use a path of /api for the API routes.
+To change this, or use older client SDKs, run `heroku config:set PARSE_MOUNT=/[edit this]`
 * Deploy it with: `git push heroku master` (if not using Github auto-push) You can choose to connect your Heroku account to Github for when you pull changes into your production branch.
 Or you can push directly from the command line to Heroku as needed.
 * Create unique keys and add as environment variables on heroku using pattern `heroku config:set KEY_NAME=xxxxxxx`